frauke227/bootcamp-toggles/bulletinboard-reviews-nodejs/README.md

 ### Express Router

-We are using an [express.Router](https://expressjs.com/en/4x/api.html#express.router) instance for encapsulating the ads API.
+We are using an [express.Router](https://expressjs.com/en/4x/api.html#express.router) instance for encapsulating the reviews API.

 Have a look at the